 1. Taking a granular view of supply chain risks

 Numerous factors can contribute to supply risk management.
-Financial strength is accepted as a universal risk indicator – if the supplier is struggling financially, they pose a risk to the long-term capability to support the business.
+Financial strength is accepted as a universal risk indicator – if the supplier is struggling financially, they pose a risk of the long-term capability to support the business.
 Cash flow challenges may lead to a dip in service and quality levels, an inability to reinvest in the business, or a lack of future innovations that help buyers and suppliers.
 It is no surprise that this is one risk indicator that most organizations review for new suppliers.

-A growing emphasis on location-based and operational risks is expanding the set of factors that procurement and sourcing teams are evaluating, especially the geopolitical events and trends; restrictions, changing regulatory, and sanctions lists are all causing an expansion of risk indicators for suppliers assessments.
+A growing emphasis on location-based and operational risks is expanding the set of factors that procurement and sourcing teams are evaluating, especially the geopolitical events and trends; restrictions, changing regulatory, and sanctions lists are all causing an expansion of risk indicators for suppliers' assessments.
 All of this is bringing procurement teams to take on a granular view of supplier risk.
 And leaders are looking out at a new set of solutions to automate the compilation, collection, and scoring of this info in a single, encompassing view of multi-factor supplier risk.

 2. Stability in new supplier evaluation

 especially as organizations grow their businesses and shift their supply chains.
 Teams are nudging to keep up with the pace of business requirements for new sources of supply.
-All too often, different teams are taking frantically different approaches to evaluating supplier risk.
+All too often, different teams are taking frantically different approaches to evaluate supplier risk.

-Expanding the preceding breadth of risk indicators can help drive a more consistent approach to evaluate suppliers for vulnerabilities and risks to the organization.
+Expanding the preceding breadth of risk indicators can help drive a more consistent approach to evaluate suppliers for vulnerabilities and risk to the organization.
 But extending that approach across the entire organization can only be achieved if the risk scores and underlying data are readily available and embedded into the supplier assessment process.
 This will enable the adoption of a more consistent and thorough review of all suppliers without increasing the workload on individual evaluators.